WDD 130: Web Fundamentals

 Answer

-Located within the <head> element.
-"This viewport element ensures the page renders at the width of viewport, preventing mobile browsers from rendering pages wider than the viewport and then shrinking them down." - MDN
+Located within the <head> element, the meta viewpoint attribute makes sure the page renders at correct width to prevent mobile browsers from rendering the page wider than they should and then shrinking them down.

 • <title>...</title>